cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/README.md

     // delete our commitment so we can't "acknowledge" again provableStore.delete(packetCommitmentPath(packet.sourcePort, packet.sourceChannel, packet.sequence))

-    // if there are no in-flight packets on our end, we can automatically go to FLUSHCOMPLETE if channel.flushStatus === FLUSHING && pendingInflightPackets(packet.sourcePort, packet.sourceChannel) == nil {
-        channel.flushStatus = FLUSHCOMPLETE
+    if channel.state == FLUSHING {
+      upgradeTimeout = privateStore.get(counterpartyUpgradeTimeout(portIdentifier, channelIdentifier))
+      if upgradeTimeout != nil {
+        // counterparty-specified timeout must not have exceeded
+        // if it has, then restore the channel and abort upgrade handshake if (upgradeTimeout.timeoutHeight != 0 && currentHeight() >= upgradeTimeout.timeoutHeight) ||
+            (upgradeTimeout.timeoutTimestamp != 0 && currentTimestamp() >= upgradeTimeout.timeoutTimestamp ) {
+                restoreChannel(portIdentifier, channelIdentifier)
+        } else if pendingInflightPackets(portIdentifier, channelIdentifier) == nil {
+          // if this was the last in-flight packet, then move channel state to FLUSHCOMPLETE channel.state = FLUSHCOMPLETE
-        provableStore.set(channelPath(packet.sourcePort, packet.sourceChannel), channel)
+          publicStore.set(channelPath(portIdentifier, channelIdentifier), channel)
+        }
+      }
     }

     // return transparent packet